shopglobal/Email-Diff-ex/README.md

 ![Screen Cast](https://github.com/nsardo/chefsteps/blob/master/shiz.gif)

 ## NOTA BENE
-Sadly, this was hurried, so there is no representation of accuracy, fitness of purpose, or even fitnes at all.
+Sadly, this was hurried, so there is no representation of accuracy, fitness of purpose, or even fitness at all.

 You need to create three directories if they are not present: uploads/ downloads/ and processed/ This can be done on the commandline as follows ($ denotes command prompt):